Elaine Kim (fashion designer): "Ecru"

 In 1986, Kim opened and operated the boutiques, Ecru, along with her partner Ken Fasola, the original owner of the store, first on Melrose Avenue and then in Marina del Rey in Los Angeles.
 Ecru offered collections from European designers such as John Galliano, Dolce & Gabbana, CoSTUME NATIONAL, and Ann Demeulemeester.
 The modern exterior and interior of the store was designed by architects Michele Saee and Richard Lundquist under the direction of Ken Fasola and received numerous architectural accreditations and was a prominent fashion store that helped establish Melrose Avenue as a trendy, fashion-forward destination.

 "Product"

-In 1992, Kim created a women’s wear label called Product.
+In 1992, Kim created a women's wear label called Product.
 The line, consisting of essentials such as jersey slip dresses and stretch pants, was sold at Barneys New York and her own store Product on Robertson Blvd in Los Angeles, and was worn by Madonna and Kate Moss.
-The brand is credited as one of the first to define the “contemporary” category in fashion merchandising.
-Product was one of the first women's clothing companies to offer an online boutique, posting to Netscape in 1995, "Finally, there's something for fashion conscious women on the Internet.
-The world's first complete and fully operational fashion boutique offering designer clothing for women."
 A diffusion line called By-Product was launched in 1994.
 By 1998, Product operated three flagship stores on both coasts.
 The label was sold in 2000 to Australian investors.